Character Layers (Beta)

 The following image shows the corresponding tiles that hold the transitions:

-The upper tile will make any character switch from ground layer to bridge layer on entering and the lower tile will make the character switch from bridge to ground again.
+layer on entering and the lower tile will make the character switch from bridge

 Why did we not pick the same tile for both transitions?
 We could do that but it will allow the character to switch layers in an unintended way: The layer transition happens on entering the tile.
-So if the player walks on that tile from the ground layer she will be transferred to the bridge layer.
-If the character then immediately walks down again she will still be on the bridge level but not on the bridge.
-This is not what we want.
-By having both transitions on adjacent tiles we ensure that this can't happen.
+So if the player walks on that tile from the ground

 You can see the live example here.

-What about ge_alwaysTop?
+What about ge_alwaysTop

-The ge_alwaysTop layer property is not needed anymore with character layers.
+layer property is not needed anymore with character layers.
 In order to place layers on top of a character we simply need to make sure that the layers in the tilemap are on top of the tilemap layer with the corresponding char layer:

 What about shadows for the birds?

-If they include a character shadow that is part of the character sprite and are rendered on the sky character layer like in example 1, we can observe that this shadow is rendered on top of other characters.
+character layer like in example 1, we can observe that this shadow is rendered on top of other characters.
 One solution for this is shown in this example.

 Unsolved Issues